choderalab/download-qca-datasets/openff-default/README.md

 ## Description

-- `Dataset` - Basic dataset in QCArchive.
-Collections of single point energy calculations are performed for given molecules.
+- `Dataset/` - Directory to download QCArchive `Dataset` which is a collection of single point quantum mechanical energy calculations performed on a set of molecules.Directory to save the `Dataset` collection data from QCArchive which stores single point energy calculations performed on set of molecules.
-- `OptimziationDataset` - QCArchive using Optimization workflow.
-Geometry optimization calcuations are performed for a given molecule.
+- `OptimziationDataset/` - Directory to download QCArchive `OptimizationDataset` which is a collection of geometry optimizations performed on a set of molecules.
-- `TorsionDriveDataset` - QCArchive using TorsionDriveDataset workflow.
-Torsion scanning and geometry optimization is performed for a specific set of dihedral angles for a given molecule.
+- `TorsionDriveDataset/` - Directory to download QCArchive `TorsionDriveDataset` which is a collection of torsion scans performed on a set of rotatable torsions for a set of molecules.

 ## Notes
 - See [QCArchive: Overview](https://docs.qcarchive.molssi.org/projects/QCPortal/en/stable/collections.html) for more detail.